 #3 Drive Along Sawtooth Scenic Byway

 Idaho’s Sawtooth Scenic Byway “parallels the ridge of the Sawtooth Mountains, passing through the towns of Shoshone, Hailey, Ketchum, and Sun Valley.”
-Those who embark on a drive along the Sawtooth Scenic Byway may “experience abundant wildlife sightings."
+Those driving the Sawtooth Scenic Byway may “experience abundant wildlife sightings.”
 Brown suggests adding “stops at Mammoth Cave, Sculptured Canyon, Galena Summit, and Redfish Lake on your itinerary.”

 #4 Have a Glass of Moscato at HAT Ranch Winery

-Another popular destination in Idaho -- for both locals and tourists -- is HAT Ranch Winery.
+HAT Ranch Winery is another popular destination in Idaho for locals and tourists.
 The West Coast is home to volcanic wineries in Washington State and Napa wine country in California.
 As such, West Coasters might not know about Idaho’s vibrant culture of craft brews and delicious vintages.
-Founded by Texas couple Tim and Helen Harless, HAT is on our list because it won Idaho Press' “2019 Idaho Winery of the Year.”
+Founded by Texas couple Tim and Helen Harless, HAT is on our list because it won Idaho Press’ “2019 Idaho Winery of the Year.”

 #5 Tour Par Terre Winery

 Another incredible Idahoan winery West Coasters will love is Par Terre Winery.
-Located in Garden City -- a municipality practically surrounded by Boise but technically separate -- Par Terre was founded by Californians.
-In her June 2020 article “Boise Wineries and Tasting Rooms: An Idaho Wine Lover's Guide” for WeKnowBoise.com, Lisa Kohl featured Par Terre.
+Located in Garden City — a municipality practically surrounded by Boise but technically separate — Par Terre was founded by Californians.
+In her June 2020 article “Boise Wineries and Tasting Rooms: An Idaho Wine Lover’s Guide” for WeKnowBoise.com, Lisa Kohl featured Par Terre.
 Writing about the winery, Kohl notes that Par Terre is “one of the newest members of Idaho’s growing craft beverage industry.”
-The winery was established by co-owners Travis and Mallory Walker.
-Travis and Mallory Walker “fell in love with winemaking with their first attempt in their garage in northern California.”
+Co-owners Travis and Mallory Walker established the winery after they “fell in love with winemaking with their first attempt in their garage in northern California.”

 #6 Stop for Cocktails and Apps at KIN

 Next, stop for cocktails and appetizers at KIN.
-For cocktails, ours include the Cabo Lily -- a mix of mezcal, damiana, Lillet Blanc, and orange bitters -- as well as the Spring Catch -- which includes cachaça, fino sherry, strawberry-basil shrub, and simple syrup.
-To eat, their Scallop Korokke and Tempura Mushrooms are absolutely incredible.
-In their article “26 Essential Boise Restaurants” for eater.com, Scott Wink and Scott Ki recommend KIN for their outdoor dinners and craft cocktails.
+For cocktails, ours include the Cabo Lily — a mix of mezcal, damiana, Lillet Blanc, and orange bitters — as well as the Spring Catch — which provides cachaça, fino sherry, strawberry-basil shrub, and simple syrup.
+To eat, their Scallop Korokke and Tempura Mushrooms are incredible.
+In their article “26 Essential Boise Restaurants” for eater.com, Scott Wink and Scott Ki recommend KIN for outdoor dinners and craft cocktails.

-Wink and Ki write that “the seasonal and locally sourced fare at Kin changes frequently.”
+Wink and Ki write, “The seasonal and locally sourced fare at Kin changes frequently.”
 In addition to their unique drinks, “chef Kris Komori and his team [serve] assorted skewers (Japanese turnips, black cod, and pork belly), trout tartare, and a smoky house-made hot dog.”
-Their event series PiKINic is perfect for summer evenings as it includes outdoor dining and “entertainment from local arts and music groups.”
+Their event series, PiKINic, is perfect for summer evenings, including outdoor dining and “entertainment from local arts and music groups.”